 OHSU researchers make breakthrough discovery in diabetes-related blindnessResearchers at OHSU’s Vollum and Casey Eye Institutes revealed the properties of a group of specialized connections in the retina that could prevent blindness in pre-diabetic patients.

-OHSU research helps predict who will get Alzheimer’s diseaseQ&A with Jeffrey Kaye, M.D., director of OHSU's Layton Aging & Alzheimer's Disease Center, highlights the incredible research underway at OHSU.
+OHSU research helps predict who will get Alzheimer’s diseaseQ&A with Jeffrey Kaye, M.D., director of OHSU's Layton Aging and Alzheimer's Disease Center, highlights the incredible research underway at OHSU.
 Dr. Kaye also serves as chairman of the International Society for Alzheimer's Research.